Visualize a multispectral satellite image

 Note:

-If you want to create a spectral profile graph from scratch for your own imagery, in the Contents pane, right-click the image, click Create Chart, and choose Spectral Profile.
+If you want to create a spectral profile chart from scratch for your own imagery, in the Contents pane, right-click the image, click Create Chart, and choose Spectral Profile.
 Learn more about Spectral profile options.

 Compare images with different spectral resolutions